aatmunbaxi/lasgun.el/showcase.md

 ## Toggling LaTeX Math Delimiters

 Sometimes when editing LaTeX/Org documents with math typesetting, I realize that a particular math snippet I wrote in inline math (respectively, display math) would work better if written in display math (respectively, inline math).
-At the same time, I use the [math-delimiters](https://github.com/oantolin/math-delimiters) package as a simple API to insert and manipulate math delimiters (overkill to have a whole package, I know).
+At the same time, I use the [math-delimiters](https://github.com/oantolin/math-delimiters) package as a simple way to insert and manipulate math delimiters (overkill to have a whole package, albeit a small one).
 In the package is a function that can toggle between inline math and display math delimiters when your point is immediately after the closing delimiter.
-This can hook into `lasgun` easily:
+Let's write a lasgun action that can toggle the type of math delimiters after marking any position inside the delims.

     (defun toggle-math-delims ()
       (interactive)